Who We Are

 Over the evolution of the federal law known now as the Developmental Disabilities Act, "developmental disabilities" were defined in different ways.
 Read about the history of the "DD Act" here.

-Today, here is the definition of developmental disability that guides our work which is rooted in how the disability impacts a person's life over time - though we note that many of the efforts to improve public policy and programs for people with developmental disabilities has a positive impact on the much broader disability community.
+Today, here is the definition of developmental disability in federal law that guides our work.
+It is rooted in how the disability impacts a person's life over time - though we note that many of the efforts to improve public policy and programs for people with developmental disabilities has a positive impact on the much broader disability community.

 Definition: DEVELOPMENTAL DISABILITY.—